XavRsl/maphilight-wordpress-old/readme.txt

 == Screenshots ==

-1. An example of the "Advanced Options" tag in the "Options Check" theme using this plugin.
+1. An example of the "General" admin parameters page.

 == Changelog ==